Remind Me Again?

 - Type a name for your list.

-- Next, you should be able to choose a color and a special icon for each list you make so it will be easier to recognize at a glance.
+- Next, you will be prompted to choose a color and a special icon for each list you make so it will be easier to recognize at a glance.

 If you are like feeling super organized you are going to love this feature!